 Tips To Prevent Fish Tank Glass Failure and Damage

 The thought of the fish tank breaking can be terrifying.
-A minor damage or leak on the tank can potentially lead to many problems that might include the death of your precious fish.
+Minor damage or leak on the tank can potentially lead to many problems that might include the death of your precious fish.
 But what causes fish tank failure?

 These are the main reasons why your new and perfect aquarium might fail.
 Below are some of the causes and how to avoid them.